 brochures and other publicity material from magicians of that era.
 There's also a

-good Works Cited page that will point you in the right direction for further study.
+good references page that will point you in the right direction for further study.

 Then be sure to browse the Library of Congress/University of Iowa's Traveling

 Culture: Circuit Chuatauqua in the Twentieth Century.
 The collection, from the

 Redpath Lyceum Bureau, perhaps the largest booking agency for the Chautauqua,